In your blue cart, you can recycle:

 To make recycling convenient, we are happy to provide businesses up to 10 free deskside recycling containers that employees can place near their workspace.

-Our free recycling guides and resources make it easy to figure out what can be recycled and how to dispose of items properly.
+Our free recycling resources make it easy to figure out what can be recycled and how to dispose of items properly.